gugazimmermann/dragonspage/article2.md

 Add Dragon 2: `curl --header "Content-Type: application/json" --request POST --data @data/dragon2.json <URL_ENDPOINT>`

-Open `frontend/src/App.tsx` and change `const apiEndpoint` then in `frontend/` run `npm run build` to create the files to be send to the S3 again.
+Open `frontend/src/App.tsx` and change `const apiEndpoint` , then in `frontend/` run `npm run build` to create the files to be sent to the S3 again.

 `cdk deploy DragonsFrontendStack` will create the S3 bucket and send the files, the output will be the website URL.
 Open in the browser to test if everything is ok.
 Should be.

-Ok, now we can start to think again in the task that we need to do, create multiple DynamoDB tables.
-The code we  have to create the tables is pretty simple:
+Ok, now we can start to think again in the task that we have to do, create multiple DynamoDB tables.
+The code we have is pretty simple:

 ```
 const dragonsTable = new dynamodb.Table(this, 'dragons', {